What to wear

 Trainers

-You’ll be securing your feet in the foot stretcher so wearing trainers is a good idea.
+You’ll be securing your feet in the foot stretcher so trainers are a must.